 • Don't say things online that you shouldn't say in real life.

-Software filtering programs: www.CyberSentinel.com and www.Cybersitter.com.
+Software filtering programs such as Cybersitter help.
 However, even the best child filters allow one in five inappropriate sites to get through – and filters are powerless against chat rooms and e-mailing.
 Thus parental monitoring is still crucial.Many kids use online code words: A-S-L= Age, Sex, Location; CYBER= Internet Phone Sex; P911= Parents Are Coming; Watch What You Say; CTN= Can’t Talk Now; PAN= Parents Are Nearby; PAW= Parents Are Watching; POS= Parents Over Shoulder; NP= Nosy Parents; LMIRL= Let's Meet In Real Life.
 TeenAngels work with police and school officials to keep up with the newest trends on how pedophiles are trying to lure kids.

 Also see Cyber Bullying: how to stop it FAQ.

 See FamilyWatchdog.us for the registered sex offenders living in your area.
-But child molesters average 107 victims before their first arrest – so many won’t yet be shown.
-Also, sex offenders may prowl outside their neighborhood, or are homeless, or – as 24% do nationwide – assume false identities and simply disappear.
+But child molesters average 107 victims before their first arrest – so many won’t be shown yet.
+Also, sex offenders may prowl outside their neighborhood, or are homeless, or – as 24% do nationwide – assume false identities and simply "disappear."

 • GPS Child Locator: a child tracking device.
 A variety of models are available.
-I highly recommend these.
+Caution - to be used with the utmost parental discretion, supervision, and attention.